faymarie/crowdfunding-analysis/README.md

 Even though they are among the most popular categories, gadgets, hard- and software and web projects had low chances of success.
 In addition to technology ventures, I found 3 food subcategories among the ventures with the lowest chances: small batch, drinks and restaurants.
 We can attribute their high capital requirements to their poor success chances.
 It's important to say that higher failure rates do not necessarily imply that Kickstarter is generally a bad place for these types of projects.
 On the positive side, once successful, tech campaigns generated the highest median pledges of plus USD 22k.

 **Universal category names are more likely to succeed.**
-The top chances in popular project categories show a tendency to not have subcategories selected.
-Publishing, comics, film & video, art and music performed generally well they were communicated universally, instead of niche topics.
+The top chances in popular project categories show a tendency to not have subcategories.
+Publishing, comics, film & video, art and music performed generally well if they were communicated universally, instead of niche topics.

-**The Funding Duration is 30 days.
+**The funding furation is 30 days.
 Period.**
 Although creators are free to choose their funding duration, it seems to be universally accepted to run a campaign within a period of roughly 30 days.
-It would seem natural to assume that a longer time frame would allow projects to increase their chances of success and collect a higher funding.
+It would seem natural to assume that a longer time frame would allow projects to increase their chances of success and collect higher funding.
 However, I found that longer durations are not rewarded with success.
-In fact, campaign periods ranging between 15 to 32 days were generally linked with the best chances.
+In fact, campaign periods ranging from 15 to 32 days were generally linked with the best chances.

 The capital requirements may affect the chances of success though.
-The average funding durations appear to be prolonged when the goals was set higher.
-Successful goals under USD 1,5k had a mean funding duration of 28 days.
-Successful very high goal projects (USD 13k - 65k) were able to extend the funding duration by one week (35 days) without loosing chances of success.
+The average funding durations appear to be prolonged when goals were higher.
+Successful goals under USD 1.5k had a mean funding duration of 28 days.
+Successful very high goal projects (USD 13k - 65k) were able to extend the funding duration by one week (35 days) without losing chances of success.

 The second most popular period of 60 days turned out to be not advisable since it's associated with the lowest chances.

 **The time of year matters.**
-The time of the year on average affected the general success chances, investor counts and collected funding.
-Considering all factors, I found the best chances are in December.
-Generally, October to December and April to July were the most promising months to run a campaign.
+The time of year affected the general success chances, investor counts and collected funding.
+Considering these factors, I found the best chances are in December.
+Generally, October to December and April to July are the most promising months to run a campaign.
 January to March performed suboptimally.

 November was the safest bet for every creator whose primary goal was to end a campaign successfully.
 Those creators should avoid running a campaign in January since success rates were roughly 10% lower.
 Creators who seek high funding had the best chances in December or June and should avoid January to March.